MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/highlight.md

 ![`dataview` supports highlight](./media/highlight-dataview-supports.png)

-In the example, you'll notice the 1 bar that is selected.
+In the example, you'll notice that 1 bar is selected.
 And it's the only value in the highlights array.
-It's also important to note there could be multiple selections and partial highlight.
-There's the corresponding numeric value in the values and highlights arrays will be present but different.
+It's also important to note that there could be multiple selections and partial highlights.
+The highlighted values will be presented in the data view.

 ## Highlight data points with categorical data view mapping